 Invest in a legitimate Online Proofreading Course to learn how to make money proofreading from home.

-Step 7.
-Enroll in General Proofreading: Theory and Practice
+Step 8.
+Enroll in General Proofreading: Theory and Practice (optional)

 The most popular and comprehensive course to learn how to become a proofreader from home is General Proofreading: Theory and Practice by Caitlyn Pyle.
-You can watch an intro to her course and starting a proofreading side hustle by signing up for her workshop today.
+You can learn more about how to start a proofreading side hustle by signing up for this workshop today.

 Here’s a sneak peek inside the course: